lamini-ai/lamini-examples/prompt_engineering.md

 three branches of government - the legislative, executive, and judicial branches -
 ```

-Here are some additional examples of system prompts:
+Here are some additional system prompts examples:

 * `You are a patient and helpful customer service agent.
 Help the user troubleshoot.`
 * `Imagine you are a poet inspired by nature.`
 * `Always assist with care, respect, and truth.
 Respond with utmost utility yet securely.
 Avoid harmful, unethical, prejudiced, or negative content.
-Ensure replies promote fairness and positivity.` (this is the default system prompt in lamini's MistralRunner)
+Ensure replies promote fairness and positivity.` (default system prompt in lamini's MistralRunner)

 ## Common Parameters